insanity54/chancla2/rogue-engine-wishlist.md

 ### Type to search for a filename in the Project file browser

 When I've got lots of audio files and I know the one I want, I'd like to type in it's name to find it quickly.

+### Ability to cancel a drag & drop operation

+Sometimes I drag and change my mind before dropping.
+Other times I drag by mistake.
+There's no way to cancel. (unfulfilled expectation to press Esc to cancel)